a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 Watch or listen carefully, adjust heat as needed, and reset the timer to zero and restart processing time if you lose pressure below the correct processing pressure at any point.

-step seven: Remove & cool the jars (+ can additional batches or stock)
+Remove & cool the jars (+ can additional batches or stock)

 • After the processing time is complete, turn the heat off.
 Once the pressure canner has cooled and returned to neutral pressure (the dial will drop to zero, and no steam escapes from the weight or petcock if jiggled) you should open the canner and remove the jars (follow your canner instructions for opening).